-- 23. Choose the correct answer from given four alternatives [one mark each]
+- 1. Choose the correct answer from given four alternatives[one mark each]

-- A. Budgetary Control involves mainly
+- i.
+Budgetary Control involves mainly

 - a. establishment of budgets,

 - b. continuous compassion of actual with budgets

 - c. revision of budgets.

 - d.
 All of the above

-- B. Which of the following is not a major step in preparing the master budget? - a.
-Prepare a standard cost card - b.
-Estimate manufacturing costs and operating expenses. - c.
-Determine cash flow and other financial effects. - d.
-Formulate projected financial statements. - C. Which of the following is a long-term budget? - a.
-Master Budget - b.
-Flexible Budget - c.
-Cash Budget - d.
-Capital Budget - D. Principles of responsibility accounting are as follows: - a.
-A target is fixed for each department or responsibility center. - b.
-Actual performance is compared with the target. - c.
-The variances from plan are analyzed so as to fix the responsibility. - d.
-Operating budget is prepared to carry out responsibility. - E. The classification of fixed and variable cost is useful for the preparation of - a.
-Masterbudget - b.
-Flexiblebudget - c.
-Cashbudget - d.
-Capital budget - F. If a company wishes to establish a factory overhead budget system in which estimated costs can be derived directly from estimates of activity levels, it should prepare a - a.
-Masterbudget - b.
-Cashbudget - c.
-Flexiblebudget - d.
-Fixedbudget - F. The basic steps to effective zero-base budgeting are: - a.
-Describe each organization's activity in a "decision" package. - b.
-Analyze, evaluate, and rank all these packages in priority on the basis of cost-benefit analysis. - c.
-Allocate resources accordingly. - d.
+- ii.
+Which of the following is not a major step in preparing the master budget?

+- a.
+Prepare a standard cost card

+- b.
+Estimate manufacturing costs and operating expenses.

+- c.
+Determine cash flow and other financial effects.

+- d.
+Formulate projected financial statements.

+- iii.
+Which of the following is a long-term budget?

+- a.
+Master Budget

+- b.
+Flexible Budget

+- c.
+Cash Budget

+- d.
+Capital Budget

+- iv.
+Principles of responsibility accounting are as follows:

+- a.
+A target is fixed for each department or responsibility center.

+- b.
+Actual performance is compared with the target.

+- c.
+The variances from plan are analyzed so as to fix the responsibility.

+- d.
+Operating budget is prepared to carry out responsibility.

+- v.
+The classification of fixed and variable cost is useful for the preparation of

+- e.
+Master budget

+- f.
+Flexible budget

+- g.
+Cash budget

+- h.
+Capital budget

+- vi.
+If a company wishes to establish a factory overhead budget system in which estimated costs can be derived directly from estimates of activity levels, it should prepare a

+- a.
+Master budget

+- b.
+Cash budget

+- c.
+Flexible budget

+- d.
+Fixed budget

+- vii.
+The basic steps to effective zero-base budgeting are:

+- a.
+Describe each organization's activity in a "decision" package.

+- b.
+Analyze, evaluate, and rank all these packages in priority on the basis of cost-benefit analysis.

+- c.
+Allocate resources accordingly.

+- d.
 All of the above

-- G. Sales budget is a ...
+- viii.
+Sales budget is a ...

 - a. expenditure budget

 - b. functional budget

 - c.
 Master budget

 - d.
 None of these

-- H. flexible budget requires a careful study of
+- ix.
+Flexible budget requires a careful study of

 - a.
 Fixed, semi-fixed and variable expenses

 - b.
 Past and current expenses

 - c.
 Overheads, selling and administrative expenses.

 - d.
 None of these.

-- I. The basic difference between a fixed budget and flexible budget is that a fixed budget......
+- x.
+The basic difference between a fixed budget and flexible budget is that a fixed budget......

 - a. is concerned with a single level of activity, while flexible budget is prepared for different levels of activity

 - b.
 Is concerned with fixed costs, while flexible budget is concerned with variable costs.

 - c. is fixed while flexible budget changes

 - d.
 None of these.

-- J. Which of the following tasks would usually be carried out first in the budgetary planning process?

-- a.
-Identify the principal budget factor

-- b.
-Establish the level of sales demand

-- c.
-Calculate the predetermined overhead absorption rate

-- d.
-Establish the organisation's long term objectives